 Transparency is an important principle for Comic Relief and we want to be as open as possible about how we use the money given to us.
 We are accountable to all sorts of organisations and groups; our beneficiaries, funding partners, supporters, the UK public and the communities we work with around the world.
 By operating transparently we hope to improve our own effectiveness in achieving our mission to create a just world free from poverty.

 What We Fund

 As a responsible funder we also support sector initiatives to make funding decisions more open.
-To meet these commitments, we make our data on what grants we make, where and for what purpose as clear and accessible as possible through the initiatives 360giving and International Aid Transparency Initiative (IATI).
+To meet these commitments, we make our data on our funding as clear and accessible as possible through the initiatives 360giving and International Aid Transparency Initiative (IATI).

-360Giving(opens in new window) supports organisations to publish their UK grants data in an open, standardised way and helps organisations (both funders and potential grantees) to understand and use the data to support decision-making and learning.
+360Giving(opens in new window) supports organisations to publish their funding data in an open, standardised way and helps organisations (both funders and potential funded partners) to understand and use the data to support decision-making and learning.

-We publish on the 360Giving platform all UK and International Comic Relief grants made since 1st January 2015.
-This includes grantee organisation and location, project title and summary description, thematic focus, grant amount, start and end dates, and country and region in which the work is taking place.
+We publish on the 360Giving platform all UK and International Comic Relief funding committed made since 1st January 2015.
+This includes the name and location of funded partners, title and summary description, thematic focus, grant amount, start and end dates, and country and region in which the work is taking place.

 360 Giving links